-Once you’ve installed and activated the plugin, you can launch the Setup Wizard by navigating to WP Mail SMTP » Setttings and clicking the Launch Setup Wizard button.
+Once you’ve done so, you can launch the Setup Wizard by navigating to WP Mail SMTP » Settings and clicking the Launch Setup Wizard button.

 Once the Wizard has launched, click the Let’s Get Started button to begin the setup process.

 1. Choosing a Mailer

 The first step of the setup process will ask you to choose which mailer you’d like to configure.
 If you’re not sure which mailer is the best fit for your site, be sure to check out our complete guide to WP Mail SMTP’s mailers for an overview of each mailer.

-For our example, we’ll choose the SMTP.com mailer by clicking on the SMTP.com option.
-Once you’ve chosen a mailer, click the Save and Continue button to move on to the next step.
+Click on the mailer you’d like to use to select it.
+Once you’ve made your choice, click the Save and Continue button to move on to the next step.

 2. Configuring Mailer Settings

-After you’ve selected a mailer, you’ll need to configure the mailer’s settings.
-This process will look slightly different for each mailer, and you can find a link to a full walkthrough for each mailer’s settings in this step as well.
+After you’ve selected a mailer, you’ll need to configure its settings.
+This process will look slightly different for each mailer.
+If you need additional guidance, you can find a link to a full walkthrough for your chosen mailer in this step as well.